C4ptainCrunch/thesis/source/index.rst

 Usually, the player that starts the game is the oldest player.
 Here, we will start at random.

-As an example, if we start from the initial state showed above, the first player to move is B (on the bottom) and he chooses the 4th pit, the board will then have the following state [#numbers]_.
+As an example, if we start from the initial state showed above, the first player to move is the south (on the bottom) and he chooses the 4th pit, the board will then have the following state.